 World's Apart, formerly known as Nostalgia and Comics, is located on Smallbrook Queensway and houses a similar assortment of collectables, comics and toys.

-If Magic the Gathering, Yu-Gi-Oh and Pokemon TGC is more your style, Geek Retreat is the place for you.
-Not only is there two floors worth of comfy seating for table top gaming, they also serve coffee, tea, and soft drinks, so you’ll be cosy while you’re combating.
+If Magic the Gathering, Yu-Gi-Oh and Pokemon TGC are more your style, Geek Retreat is the place for you.
+Not only are there two floors worth of comfy seating for tabletop gaming, but they also serve coffee, tea, and soft drinks, so you’ll be cosy while you’re combating.

 Next up is the famous Oasis market, perhaps the heart of subculture in Birmingham.
 The underground market houses unique independent stores that can’t be found anywhere else.
 We don’t even want to describe it too much – it’s worth discovering on your own.